-Peyto Lake Viewpoint
+Peyto Lake Hike

 We love the walk to the Peyto Lake Viewpoint.
 For many visitors, this is one of the iconic views of the Canadian Rockies.
 That means it's busy, so get here early or late during the peak summer season.

 From the Bow Summit parking lot, walk towards the washrooms.
-Turn right and walk along the fence towards a path at the NW corner of the parking lot.
+Turn right and walk along the fence towards a path at the northwest corner of the parking lot.
 Here you will find a signed path that has been paved.

 The trail to the Peyto Lake viewpoint rolls up and down, with additional signs describing what you’re seeing.
-After approximately 650m, you come to a wooden viewing platform, which is often packed with tourists.
+After approximately 650 m, you come to a wooden viewing platform, which is often packed with tourists.
 This is the main Peyto Lake Viewpoint, and there is a good reason for this of course – the view is spectacular!